 When we think about these issues, we do so through the lens of Intersectional Feminism.

 Reproductive freedom: Equality for women and girls can’t be achieved without reproductive freedom, including equal access to the full range of reproductive healthcare.
 Every woman has a right to health and well-being and to make decisions they feel are right for themselves and their loved ones.
 Although abortion has been legal since 1973 when Roe v Wade was enacted, actual access to it is limited.
 Many people can’t afford it even when it is a legal option.
 We know that for various reasons, there will always be women desperately seeking abortions even at great personal risk regardless of moral or religious beliefs, or whether or not it’s legal.
 Reproductive health includes our ability to choose to have an abortion in the legal sense, but also whether or not it is truly accessible and safe for all those who need it.

 Sexual assault and abuse: Many of our social attitudes normalize or trivialize sexual assault and abuse.
 As a society, we hold on to beliefs, attitudes and behaviors that influence how we think about and respond to sexualized abuse and rape.
 This creates a social environment that minimizes the rights and safety of women.
+Women and girls often limit their behavior and live in fear of rape.
 Even while most incidents go unreported, 1 in 5 women report being raped.
 That number is even larger when considering other forms of violence or sex abuse reported by women, girls, and even men.
-Women and girls often limit their behavior and live in fear of rape.
+The pandemic of Domestic Violence has increased with the COVID-19 pandemic.
 Those who actually experience sexual violence are far more likely to suffer depression and Post Traumatic Stress, to abuse drugs, and to contemplate Suicide.

 Steps We Can Take: